configcat/docs/website/docs/sdk-reference/dotnet.md

 ```

 :::caution
-Please keep in mind that you need to supply an argument for the `defaultValue` parameter (more precisely, the `T` generic type parameter)
+It is important to provide an argument for the `defaultValue` parameter, specifically for the `T` generic type parameter,
-whose type corresponds to the kind of the feature flag or setting to evaluate as described by the following table.
+that matches the type of the feature flag or setting you are evaluating.
+Please refer to the following table for the corresponding types.
 :::

 <div id="setting-type-mapping"></div>